Fardinazimi/Limousine/backend/README.md

 - CORS is enabled for all origins by default.
 You can restrict via:
   - `app.use(cors({ origin: process.env.CORS_ORIGIN?.split(',') }))`
 - POST endpoints fully replace the resource for simplicity to match the frontend.
 Transition to granular updates later if needed.

+- check the .env file for the MONGO_URI